Boston movie theaters feature everything from first run movies to indie films, foreign language movies to art movies, and lots in between.

 Specializes in classic, indie, foreign, and art films, including occasional first run movies in these categories.
 Especially interesting are their repertory programs showcasing the work of a particular director, genre, or actor.

 Occasional live music performances and special readings/book signings by authors are well-worth checking out.

 Warning: you may swear that the seating hasn't been updated since 1953 when movies started being shown here - best to just think of it as part of the ambiance.

-The 9-screen Kendall Square Cinema wins hoards of loyal fans with its eclectic mix of foreign language, restored classics, independent, and documentary films, plus Boston premiers, film festivals, and special screenings.
-Another terrific indie movie theater in the Boston area.
+The 9-screen Kendall Square Cinema wins hoards of loyal fans with its well-curated mix of foreign language, restored classics, independent, limited release, and documentary films, plus Boston premiers, film festivals, and special screenings that you're unlikely to see elsewhere.
+Generally considered once of the best theaters in the Boston/Cambridge area.

 The theater is just steps from the T station, as well all the other cool Davis Square restaurants and bars - Redbones BBQ, Diva, Johnny D's, and much, much more.
 This could easily become your favorite spot to catch a flick in the Boston area.

 In addition to movie listings, be sure to check out the Library's concerts, lectures, and children's activities.
-Sometimes movies are shown as part of a lecture.
+Sometimes you can catch a movie as part of a lecture on a related topic.

 You can watch films from the Harvard Film Archive in Harvard's 200-seat Carpenter Center theater on Friday, Saturday, Sunday, and Monday nights year-round.
 Selections are chosen from the 14,000 film (and growing) archive, and typically cover a wide range of genres and countries.

-Although Carpenter Center technically isn't a Boston movie theater, it's quickly becoming a film-viewing venue of choice as the archive grows.
+Carpenter Center is becoming a film-viewing venue of choice as the archive grows.
 Cinema tickets go on sale 45 minutes before the show.